The Standard Model effective field theory at work: Beyond the Standard Model phenomenology with SMEFT

 In the bottom-up approach, on the other hand, the idea is trying to be agnostic about the UV completion of the SM.
 In this case, one can try to use many low-energy data sets to constrain a large number of SMEFT Wilson coefficients.
 In principle, the goal of this approach is to perform a global fit to determine all SMEFT parameters.
 In practice, due to the large number of free parameters, such a fit is (currently) unfeasible.
 These types of analyses only consider a certain subset of parameters based either on general dynamical hypotheses and/or symmetry assumptions, such as the flavor symmetries discussed in Sec.~\ref{sec:GlobalSymmetries}.
 Eventually, constraints provided in this manner should still be used to constrain different BSM scenarios that just have to be matched to the SMEFT, rather than having to perform the full analysis for every model individually.

 Sometimes there is also no clear distinction between the two approaches.
 A~key point worth stressing is that performing an EFT analysis is especially useful if there is a signal for new physics.
 Without such a signal, one can only put constraints on the huge parameter space of the SMEFT, gaining limited knowledge about the underlying structure of new physics.
 This is particularly problematic as not all the SMEFT parameters are equally relevant for experimental observations in different BSM theories.
-In absence of a new physics signal, the constraints are more efficiently expressed as direct bounds on possible deviations from the SM of a given set of observables.
-Of course, also in this case the SMEFT interpretation provides a useful guiding principle in model building, but the strong power of the EFT approach in predicting new effects and testing the validity of a given BSM hypothesis cannot be exploited.
+In absence of a new-physics signal, the constraints are more efficiently expressed as direct bounds on possible deviations from the SM for a given set of observables.
+In this respect, an interesting approach is that of {\em pseudo-observables}~\cite{Bardin:1999gt,Passarino:2010qk} i.e.~the definition of a suitable set of on-shell amplitudes unambiguously connected to measurable quantities, able to characterize in general terms deviations from the SM of short-distance origin.
+This approach, originally introduced to describe electroweak precision tests at the $Z$~pole \cite{Bardin:1999gt}, and later extended also to Higgs physics \cite{David:2015waa,Ghezzi:2015vva, Gonzalez-Alonso:2014eva, Greljo:2015sla,Passarino:2010qk}, can be viewed as an intermediate, consistent, and economical step between measurements and their possible EFT interpretation.
+Of course, also in absence of deviations from the SM the EFT interpretation of data provides a useful guiding principle in model building, but the strong power of the EFT approach in predicting new effects and testing the validity of a given BSM hypothesis cannot be exploited.

-In the following we will discuss all the steps involved in a new physics SMEFT analysis.
+In the following we will discuss all the steps involved in a new-physics SMEFT analysis.
 We also analyze in detail one example of a top-down and bottom-up analysis each, for illustration.